-Packing for Air Travel - The Ultimate Guide to Choosing Bags and Accessories
+Choosing a Bag for Air Travel - The Ultimate Guide

-There's something special about air travel.
-The thrill of flying, the buzz and excitement in the airport, the anticipation of what awaits on the other side...
+Whether you're planning a quick getaway, flying to summer camp or heading to a GAP year program overseas, there's something thrilling about flying...
 But wait...
 I need to pack first!
 Excitement gives way to stress.
 What size bag can I take?
 How will I fit all my stuff in?
 What if my bag is too heavy?

 Choosing a bag is a balance between navigating airline restrictions and your own personal preferences and needs.
-This guide looks at the basic factors you should consider when choosing your bag and we'll also suggest some packing accessories to make the whole process easier.
+This guide looks at the basic factors you should consider when choosing your bag for air travel.
+We'll also suggest some packing accessories to make the whole process easier.
 Let's get started!

 Maximum Bag Size